A Lagrangian Particle-Based Numerical Model for Surfactant-Laden Droplets at Macroscales: Conclusions and Discussion

+In this study, we have proposed a model for a cloud consisting of surfactant-laden droplets, which is based on the Lagrangian particle-based microphysics scheme super-droplet method \cite{shima2009super}.
+The model is based on the modification of the Kelvin term (the term responsible for the droplet surface behavior) in K\"ohler's equation (\ref{koehler}) by introducing Eq.\ (\ref{sigma}) to calculate surface tension, $\sigma$, with the presence of surfactant in the droplet.
+We have shown that atmospheric surfactants influence the cloud formation process by increasing the concentration and size of activated droplets.
+This result is in accordance with previous studies suggesting that a decrease in surface tension of cloud droplets due to surfactant might lead to an increase in the population of the smaller-size droplets \cite{latif2004surfactants}, especially in the bottom of the clouds.
 Although the decrease of surface tension due to surfactant is limited by CAC, we have not observed a saturation of the effect of the droplet concentration increase.
 However, it might be the case that such saturation occurs for higher surfactant amounts than what has been assumed here, which calls for further studies.
 We have also found no clear link between the presence of surfactant in the system and the amount of rain.
 This is also a point that might require further investigations in the future.
 In this direction, further developments of the current model are essential to obtain a more comprehensive picture of the underlying phenomena.
-Possible extensions might include: (a) improving surfactant partitioning; (b) adding the influence of surfactant to the Raoult term (for example, see \cite{petters2013single}); (c) coalescence efficiency that changes in the presence of surfactant \cite{hudson2003effect, leal2004flow}; (e) other types of surfactants than SDS; (f) presence of ice particles and other types of clouds \cite{grabowski2019modeling, shima2020predicting}.
+Possible extensions might include: (a) improving surfactant partitioning or the interpolation between partial surface tensions in (\ref{EoS}) (these details remain an active topic of investigation in the field); (b) adding the influence of surfactant to the Raoult term (for example, see Ref.\ \cite{petters2013single}); (c) introducing coalescence efficiency that changes in the presence of surfactant \cite{hudson2003effect, leal2004flow}; (d) other types of surfactants than SDS; (e) presence of ice particles and other types of clouds \cite{grabowski2019modeling, shima2020predicting}; (f) examination of other grid sizes and time steps, with a possibility to apply a \emph{substepping} procedure \cite{dziekan2019university}; (h) study other properties of clouds than those shown in the paper.
 Such developments might lead to a more comprehensive model of a cloud in the presence of surfactant, which will enable the modeling of various aspects of Earth's climate, for instance, regional changes in precipitation, or the exact role of aerosols in cloud formation.